kaltura/DeveloperPortalDocs/documentation/media-player/Player-Configuration.md

 #### Configure Parameters in JavaScript Dynamic Embed

-For dynamic embeds: Use a JSON object as part of your embed code:
+For dynamic embeds, use a JSON object as part of your embed code:

 ```javascript
 kWidget.embed({